-During dinner parties, you will now find me by the cheese plate.
-Oh yes, gorging myself with the sweet, salty, spicy and ever so creamy cheeses that sits atop the serving platter.
-Half the times, I don’t even put the slice or dollop of heavenly creamiest on a cracker or bread.
+Now during dinner parties, you will often find me by the cheese plate.
+Gorging myself with the sweet, salty, spicy and ever so creamy cheeses.
+Half of the times, I don’t even put the slice or dollop of heavenly creamiest on a cracker or bread.
 Insert directly into my mouth.
-It is becoming rather …. embarrassing.
+It is becoming rather, embarrassing.

 How do you enjoy summer tomatoes?

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share with our friends.